Rewind 18hrs< < <

 So much for homeland security.

 Baggage collected I walked out the doors into a scene from a movie.
 Or the SAG awards.
 Dırectly outside the airport doors there was a dividing wall holding back a crowd of men (I know, funny metaphor for something I've never had to do in my life).
 Many of them holding signs.
-I paused for the pap to snap my picture, posed, molehill of bagage trailing when I spotted my sign: "Vada Horse" with the H and an M hurridly scribbled in.
+I paused for the pap to snap my picture, posed, molehill of bagage trailing when I spotted my sign: "Vada Horse" with the

 Meet Sami.